ecarlos09/all-about-the-journal/README.md

  4. Making nested buttons.
  5. Final deploy of the website via Heroku - unexpected challenges with integration of features.

+### Bugs
+ 1. The search bar works fine except when searching for non-existent posts.
+In that case prrevious message on number of results is displayed.

 ## Future Features
  1. Location functionality with ability to pin down locations on a map.
  2. Social media sharing capabilities.